whaitey/zeusweb-multishop/readme.txt

 This plugin enables a central Primary shop to control catalog, pricing (including business prices), Elementor templates, and CD keys across multiple Secondary shops.
 It supports Consumer (`/lakossagi`) and Business (`/uzleti`) segments, automatic key allocation on payment, and backorder handling.

 == Changelog ==

+= 0.2.01 =
+* Fix: Apply business price to mirrored orders on primary when segment=business
+* Fix: Trigger standard Woo emails for mirrored orders when not in custom-only mode

 = 0.1.0 =
 * Initial scaffolding and bootstrap.